Myrmecoman/sc2_bot/README.md

 Go factory before CC.<br/>
 Play more mecha.<br/>
 Siege the tanks while on defense waiting.<br/>
-Fix locked banshees.<br/>
-Add abilities in pathing (biles, scans for detection).<br/>
-There is a bug where the bot does not make addons.<br/>
+There is a bug where the bot does not resume building construction.<br/>

 SmoothBrain Bot now uses the SC2MapAnalysis api : https://github.com/spudde123/SC2MapAnalysis/tree/develop